 Tensor Operator Set Architecture (TOSA) provides a set of whole-tensor operations commonly employed by Deep Neural Networks.
 The intent is to enable a variety of implementations running on a diverse range of processors, with the results at the TOSA level consistent across those implementations.
-Applications or frameworks which target TOSA can therefore be deployed on a wide range of different processors, such as CPUs or GPUs, with defined accuracy and compatibility constraints.
+Applications or frameworks which target TOSA can therefore be deployed on a wide range of different processors, including SIMD CPUs, GPUs and custom hardware such as NPUs/TPUs, with defined accuracy and compatibility constraints.
 Most operators from the common ML frameworks (TensorFlow, PyTorch, etc.) should be expressible in TOSA.
-It is expected that there will be tools to lower from the ML frameworks into TOSA.
+It is expected that there will be tools to lower from ML frameworks into TOSA.

 - A minimal and stable set of tensor-level operators to which machine learning framework operators can be reduced.